Bedrock-OSS/bedrock-wiki/docs/documentation/projectiles.md

 | uncertainty_base          | Decimal          | 0             | The base accuracy.
 Accuracy is determined by the formula uncertaintyBase - difficultyLevel \* uncertaintyMultiplier                               |
 | uncertainty_multiplier    | Decimal          | 0             | Determines how much difficulty affects accuracy.
 Accuracy is determined by the formula uncertaintyBase - difficultyLevel \* uncertaintyMultiplier |

-### Test level 3 header

-If this gets pushed, bonk stirante on the head.

 ## on_hit

 This object contains all behaviors, that can be executed, when projectile hits something.